 19. In the New Covenant, what part of the body is referred to as being “circumcised?”

-20. Does the verse above tell you this circumcision is literal or spiritual?
+20. Does the verse above tell you this circumcision is physical or spiritual?

 21. Colossians 2:11

 22. Does the verse above describe the New Covenant circumcision as being physical or spiritual?

 Like the Old Covenant, the New Covenant has many traits that you may add to the above list through your own personal study of the Scriptures.
 I conclude from this study that the Old Covenant was physical in nature and could be physically experienced by the five physical senses that God has given to us.
 I also conclude that the New Covenant is entirely spiritual in nature and cannot be experienced by our five physical senses.